HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - functor
   - monad
   - monoid
-  - generator
+  - generator: 👂 heard
-  - coroutine
+  - coroutine: 👂 heard
 - Data structures
-  - array
+  - array: 🖐️ used
-  - structure
+  - structure: 🖐️ used
   - record
-  - enum
+  - enum: 🖐️ used
-  - instance
+  - instance: 🖐️ used
-  - object
+  - object: 🖐️ used
-  - class
+  - class: 🖐️ used
-  - collection
+  - collection: 🖐️ used
-  - set
+  - set: 🖐️ used
-  - hash table
+  - hash table: 🖐️ used
-  - linked list
+  - linked list: 🖐️ used
-  - doubly list
+  - doubly list: 🖐️ used
   - unrolled list
   - circular list
-  - queue
+  - queue: 🎓 known
-  - stack
+  - stack: 🎓 known
-  - deque
+  - deque: 🎓 known
-  - tree
+  - tree: 🎓 known
-  - graph
+  - graph: 🖐️ used
-  - iterator
+  - iterator: 🎓 known
-  - mutable state
+  - mutable state: 🖐️ used
-  - immutable state
+  - immutable state: 🎓 known
-  - serialization
+  - serialization: 🖐️ used
-  - string parsing
+  - string parsing: 🖐️ used
 - Process & style
-  - compiler
+  - compiler: 🖐️ used
   - transpiler
-  - linter
+  - linter: 🖐️ used
   - polyfill
-  - debugger
+  - debugger: 🖐️ used
-  - garbage collection
+  - garbage collection: 👂 heard
-  - refactoring
+  - refactoring: 🖐️ used
-  - code review
+  - code review: 👂 heard
-  - antipatterns
+  - antipatterns: 🖐️ used
-  - paradigm
+  - paradigm: 👂 heard
-  - algorithm
+  - algorithm: 🖐️ used
-  - magic numbers
+  - magic numbers: 🖐️ used
-  - hardcode
+  - hardcode: 🖐️ used
-  - complexity
+  - complexity: 🖐️ used
   - decomposition
-  - spaghetti
+  - spaghetti: 🖐️ used
   - silver bullet
   - not invented here
-  - dead code
+  - dead code: 🖐️ used
-  - unreachable code
+  - unreachable code: 🖐️ used
-  - duplicate code
+  - duplicate code: 🖐️ used
-  - exception
+  - exception: 🖐️ used
-  - return early
+  - return early: 🖐️ used
-  - unittest
+  - unittest: 👂 heard
-  - git
+  - git: 🖐️ used
-  - github
+  - github: 🖐️ used